salt-formulas/salt-formula-nova/README.rst

 SR-IOV
 ------

-Add PciPassthroughFilter into scheduler filters and NICs on specific compute nodes.
+Add ``PciPassthroughFilter`` into scheduler filters and NICs on specific compute nodes:

 .. code-block:: yaml